 Transition from the NICU to home is a very exciting time for infants and families, but it can be an incredibly stressful time as well.
 Parents typically experience a significant amount of anxiety regarding how best to care for and nurture their little bundle of joy following discharge from the NICU.
 Families have to shift their mindset from helping their infant survive to considering the myriad of supports and services that may be needed to help their infant thrive.
-The vision of our TCH SOAR Program is to help make this transition easier by providing infants and families with the support they need to help these precious little ones grow, learn, and develop to maximize their ultimate potential.
+The goal of our SOAR Program is to help make this transition easier by providing infants and their families with the supports and services they need, following an infant’s discharge from the NICU, to help these precious little ones grow, learn, develop, and, ultimately, maximize their full potential.

-- Infants who are determined to be at high risk for future developmental concerns will be enrolled into our “Respond” level of care and will be scheduled for a SOAR Team visit within a few weeks of their discharge from the NICU.
+- Infants who are determined to be at high risk of future neurodevelopmental concerns will be scheduled to see our entire SOAR Team within a few weeks of their discharge from the NICU.